mborhi/IPO-Underpricing/README.md

 After analysis, the `max_depth` of the tree turned out to be the determining factor in a model's accuracy.
 The full process can be found in the [test_random_forest_model_config.ipynb](/models/test_random_forest_model_config.ipynb).

+# Final Project Paper
+  For more information view our [project paper](/B351_Main_Project_Final_Paper.pdf).
+It goes into much greater detail about our problem space, algorithms, methods, and results.

 # References

 ### Research Papers